-Using the Automatic Configuration and Power Interface BIOS Mode
+Using the Automatic configuration and power interface BIOS mode

-: When the automatic configuration and power interface (ACPI) BIOS mode is enabled, the operating system controls the power management features of your server and the settings for APM BIOS mode are ignored.
-Refer to your operating-system documentation to determine if your operating system supports ACPI.
-If your operating system does not support ACPI, you cannot use the ACPI BIOS Mode Power Management feature.
+: When the automatic configuration and power interface (ACPI) BIOS mode is enabled, the operating system controls the power management features of the server and the settings for APM BIOS mode are ignored.
+Refer to the operating-system documentation to determine if the operating system supports ACPI.
+If the operating system does not support ACPI, you cannot use the ACPI BIOS Mode Power Management feature.